 John F. Kennedy was a popular, charismatic president, beloved by many.
 But he didn’t always believe he had the strength or courage for that office.
-As a child he was sickly, and overshadowed by his strong, capable, athletic older brother Joe.
-After Joe Jr.’s death, John had to work hard to live up to his own expectations and to those of his father.
+As a child he was sickly and also overshadowed by his strong, capable, athletic older brother Joe.
+After Joe Jr.’s death John had to work hard to live up to his own expectations and to those of his father.
 He overcame pain and self-doubt to see the country through one of the most difficult crises in its history.
 Doreen Rappaport once again combines real-life quotes with her own lyrical prose to create a moving portrait of a beloved figure.
 Matt Tavares’ stunning artwork vividly depicts this unique time in history.

 Bring the (book) party to your inbox with the NOVL enewsletter for YA readers